Héctor Bellerín

 Bellerín started his career at Barcelona, and moved to Arsenal in 2011.
 He played 239 games across all competitions, winning three FA Cups and two FA Community Shields, as well as a Copa del Rey while on loan at Real Betis.
-He returned to Barcelona in September 2022.
+He returned to Barcelona in September 2022, and had a brief spell at Sporting CP in the Portuguese Primeira Liga before a permanent move to Betis.

 Bellerín played internationally for Spain from under-16 to under-21 levels.
 He made his senior debut for Spain in 2016 and was later chosen for the European Championship of that year.

 Early life

-Born in Barcelona, Catalonia, Bellerín started his club football career in Barcelona's youth team.
+Born in Badalona, Barcelona, Catalonia, Bellerín started his club football career in Barcelona's youth team.
 He moved to Arsenal in the summer of 2011, and signed his first professional contract the following year.
 While a youth player at Arsenal, Bellerín also helped the club to reach fourth place of the NextGen Series of 2012–13.